nens/threedi-docs/source/a_releasenotes.rst

 **Flood barriers tool**

 A flood barrier can prevent a certain area from flooding.
-You can also set the height of the flood barrier.
+You can set the height of the flood barrier.
 For more information about the flood barriers tool, you can watch the `Floodbarriers preview <https://www.youtube.com/watch?v=by4MS5DdEgY>`_ on Youtube.

 **Added features**